X1Zeth2X/spacey-api/Design.md

 Features needed:
 * A service that returns random space facts stored in a DB.
 * CRUD for the space facts.
-* Planet facts and cool information + facts(Added by users), also CRUD.
+* Planet facts and cool information + facts (Added by users), also CRUD.
-* Facts management pages.
+* Facts/Information management pages.
-* Entry keys.
+* Entry keys, Rate limiting, and Role system.

 Possible endpoints:
 * `/api/facts`: Returns an array of objects that are randomly selected from the database.
-* `/api/facts/{planet: "earth"}`: Returns an object that contains information about the planet which also includes IDs for space facts that belong to the planet.
+* `/api/facts/{planet: "earth"}`: Returns an object that contains information about the planet which also includes IDs for space facts (also randomly selected) that belong to the planet.
 * `/api/fact/<create, delete, update, get>`: Fact CRUD route.
   - `POST`: Creates a new fact.
   - `DELETE`: Deletes a fact by its public id.